The Skill of Zen

-The German professor of philosophy, Eugene Herrigel, as a guest professor in Japan, studied the art of archery from a Zen Master, for 6 years.
-He wrote of this in Zen and the Art of Archery, to explain the technique of Zen skill training.
+The German professor of philosophy, Eugene Herrigel, as a guest professor in Japan, studied the art of archery from a Zen Master, in Japan, for 6 years.
+He wrote of this in Zen and the Art of Archery.
+He wanted to explain the technique of Zen skill training.

 This is the ‘artless art’.